heinc1010/BAMixChecker/README.md

 Input
 -----------
 To run MuBaMer, directory path of bam files with –d option or a list of bam files with –l is required.
+A pairs of sample list or directory information is needed.

 It only gets the pairs of samples.